NVIDIA/nvcomp/README.md

 ```

 If you're building using CUDA 10 or less, you will need to specify a path to
-[CUB](https://github.com/thrust/cub) on your system, of at least version
+[CUB](https://github.com/thrust/cub) on your system.
+Install version 1.8 (https://github.com/thrust/cub/tree/1.8.0) to ensure interoperability with thrust.
-1.9.10.

 ```
 cmake -DCUB_DIR=<path to cub repository>
 ```

-# Install the library
+## Install the library

 The library can then be installed via:
 ```